 Fernhill Park Splash Pad, Playground, and Waterline Repairs

 Work on the splash pad and restroom renovations project at Fernhill Park is complete.
-As announced at the August 25 splash pad opening celebration, Portland Parks & Recreation is pleased to share that cost savings on this project will be used to provide significant playground improvements to the existing playground at Fernhill Park, located near NE 37th Avenue and Ainsworth Street.
-These improvements will provide ADA accessibility to all new equipment, increased fall protection zones, and new site furnishings including benches and picnic tables.
+As announced at the August 25, 2019, splash pad opening celebration, Portland Parks & Recreation is pleased to share that cost savings on this project will be used to provide significant playground improvements to the existing playground at Fernhill Park, located near NE 37th Avenue and Ainsworth Street.
+These improvements provided ADA accessibility to all new equipment, increased fall protection zones, and new site furnishings including benches and picnic tables.

-The existing whirl, teeter-totter, slide, and swings will be removed and replaced with new equipment in a new location closer to the other play equipment.
-The equipment located within the existing playground curb line will all be retained in its current location.
+The existing whirl, teeter-totter, slide, and swings were removed and replaced with new equipment in a new location closer to the other play equipment.
+The equipment located within the existing playground curb line was left in its current location.
 By expanding the playground north, we are able to incorporate more play equipment providing increased play value for you and your children.